-The term 'valid return' is attributable only to the monthly return in Form GSTR-3, to be filed by every registered person (except a composition supplier, non-resident taxable person, ISD, person liable to deduct tax at source and person liable to collect tax at source).
+The term 'valid return' is attributable only to the monthly return in Form GSTR-3B or quarterly return in case of QRMP scheme, to be filed by every registered person (except a composition supplier, non-resident taxable person, ISD, person liable to deduct tax at source and person liable to collect tax at source).
 The return will be treated as a valid return only where the tax liability determined in the return is fully remitted.
-Please also refer to discussion under section 61 regarding 'elements' of a valid return.
+Refer to the discussion under section 61 regarding 'elements' of a valid return.